How do I set up a DKIM record on my domain name?

 To set up a DKIM (DomainKeys Identified Mail) record on your domain name, please do the following:

-Before you begin, you need to ensure your domain is pointed to our nameservers:
+Firstly, you need to ensure your domain is pointed to the 123 Reg nameservers.

-If your domain is not pointed to the 123 Reg nameservers, you will be unable to manage them from the 123 Reg control panel.
+If the domain is not pointed to the 123 Reg nameservers, you will be unable to manage them from the 123 Reg control panel.

-Please note: It will take between 24-48 hours for the new DNS records to become active
+Please note: It will take between 24-48 hours for any new nameserver (DNS) records to become active.

 Login to your 123 Reg control panel.